rachfop/takomo-docs/docs/general/credentials.md

   - credentials
   - Takomo
 ---
 To do anything with Takomo, you need to have valid AWS credentials configured.
-Under the hood Takomo uses AWS JavaScript SDK to acquire the credentials.
+Under the hood, Takomo uses AWS JavaScript SDK to acquire the credentials.
 Take a look at [the SDK’s documentation](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html) to learn the ways you can configure credentials.

-The easiest way to provide credentials when running Takomo on your local computer is to configure a profile in the `~/aws/.credentials` file and then either export the profile name in `AWS_PROFILE` environment variable or pass it on with the `--profile` command line option.
+The easiest way to provide credentials when running Takomo on your local computer is to configure a profile in the **~/aws/.credentials** file and then either export the profile name in `AWS_PROFILE` environment variable or pass it on with the `--profile` command line option.

-You can also configure the profile in the `~/.aws/config` file but then you also need to export `AWS_SDK_LOAD_CONFIG` environment variable or use the `--load-aws-sdk-config` command line option.
+You can also configure the profile in the **~/.aws/config** file, but then you also need to export `AWS_SDK_LOAD_CONFIG` environment variable or use the `--load-aws-sdk-config` command line option.

 #### Examples